tradle/multi-hyperbee/README.md

 const hyperbeeOpts = { keyEncoding: 'utf-8', valueEncoding: 'json' }

 const feed = hypercore(storage, feedOpts)
-const multiHyperbee = new Multihyperbee(feed, hyperbeeOpts)
+const multiHyperbee = new MultiHyperbee(feed, hyperbeeOpts)

 // At some point replica key becomes known and the replica hyperbee can be added to receive updates on it
 const replicaFeed = hypercore(storage, replicaKey, {...feedOpts, sparse: true})